kirkbushell/eloquence/README.md

 It uses your own relationship to find the related record, so no other configuration is required!

-Of course, if you have a different setup, you can alter the count cache behaviour:
+Of course, if you have a different setup, or different field names, you can alter the count cache behaviour by defining the appropriate field to update:

 ```php
 class Post extends Model {